Phase II Treatment for Men

 - Therapeutic passes, whether a day pass, home pass, pass to a sober dorm, or another sober living situation, to identify high-risk situations and relapse risk and get acquainted with recovery support in the next step of your journey

-Caron’s Breakthrough program is also available to you in Phase II.
-The five-day retreat-style workshop is designed to address patterns and issues, including self-esteem, that often get in the way of being able to meet interpersonal and relationship goals.
-Grounded in attachment theory, Breakthrough focuses on helping participants find balance in loving relationships to establish mature and healthy connections.
+In Phase II, you may also decide to participate in Caron’s Breakthrough program for individuals, a five-day retreat-style workshop designed to address patterns and issues, including self-esteem, that often get in the way of being able to meet interpersonal and relationship goals.